francescaansell/Group-Web-App/README.md

   - Ensure that the command works and that there are no errors.
 3. Open up a webpage, and type in "localhost:3000."
 Hit enter.
 The webpage should be visible.

+# Sprint Two:
+## Contribution Breakdown:
+#### Overall:

+#### Home Page:
+Dylan added a slideshow using Javascript to enhance the format of the home page, drawing users in.

+#### Getting Started Page:

+#### Attend Therapy Page:
+Frankie added a scheduling API, so that users can schedule their sessions.

+#### Ratings:
+Elissa added a system for users to create reviews and ratings for eTherapy, as well as a reviews section that lists others' reviews for viewing.

+#### FAQ:
+Elissa used Javascript to create interactive drop-down boxes for the questions and answers.
+Elissa also added the question submission form with javascript.

+# Sprint One:
 ## Contribution Breakdown:
 #### Overall:
 Francesca created the basis of the wesbite by creating the Header, Navigation bar, and the Ability to Navigate Between Pages.